 In the rapidly evolving landscape of defence technology, Brave1 stands at the forefront, driving innovation and ensuring Ukraine’s technological superiority on the battlefield.
 In this exclusive interview with Chief Operating Officer, Nataliia Kushnerska, we gain insights into Brave1’s mission, key priorities, and the strategies that have positioned the organisation as a critical player in Ukraine’s defence tech ecosystem.

-COO of Brave1, Nataliia Kushnerska will be taking the stage at Full Spectrum Air Defence Week 2025 to discuss countering the drone threat in Ukraine with limited resources.
-Expect conversations on:
+COO of Brave1, Nataliia Kushnerska took to the stage at Full Spectrum Air Defence Week 2025 to discuss countering the drone threat in Ukraine with limited resources:

 >> View the full interview now